mmanzi/gradientdomain-mitsuba/README.txt

 Features, Gradient-Domain Bidirectional Path Tracing (G-BDPT):
 --------------------------------------------------------------
   This implementation supports diffuse, specular and glossy materials.
 It also supports area and point lights, depth-of-field, motion blur and low discrepancy samplers.
 Note that currently only the box pixel filter is supported.
-The final image shown in the GUI is the L1 reconstruction.
+When rendering has finished, the implementation will solve and show the L1 reconstruction in the GUI.
 However, the L2 reconstruction, the primal image and the gradient images are also written to disk.

   Note that it is still an experimental implementation that hasn't been tested with all of Mitsuba's features.
 Notably there is no support yet